Industry Standard

 Where to Buy Gold in South Sudan, Africa

 South Sudan is one of Africa’s youngest nations, and its gold sector is still in the early stages of development.
-Despite this, the country has significant gold potential, with artisanal mining taking place in regions such as Kapoeta, Luri, and parts of Eastern Equatoria.
+Despite this, the country has significant gold potential, with artisanal mining activity taking place in regions such as Kapoeta, Luri, and parts of Eastern Equatoria.
+Gold is becoming an increasingly important part of the economy, but the market functions very differently from mature bullion centers.

 Understanding the Structure of the Gold Market in South Sudan

-To understand how to buy gold in South Sudan, you need to understand how gold actually flows within the country.
+To buy gold successfully from South Sudan, it is important to understand how gold moves through the country.

 Most gold is produced by: